 - a.
-That the establishment, maintenance, or operation of the Special Use will not be detrimental to or endanger the public health, safety, morals, comfort, or general welfare; - b.
-That the Special Use will not be injurious to the use and enjoyment of other property in the immediate vicinity for the purposes already permitted, nor substantially diminish and impair property values within the neighborhood; - c.
-That the establishment of the Special Use will not impede the normal and orderly development and improvement of surrounding property for uses permitted in the district; - d.
-That adequate utilities, access roads, drainage, and/or other necessary facilities have been or are being provided; - e.
-That adequate measures have been or will be taken to provide ingress and egress so designed as to minimize traffic congestion in the public streets; - f.
+That the establishment, maintenance, or operation of the Special Use will not be detrimental to or endanger the public health, safety, morals, comfort, or general welfare; - There is no danger to the public with additional duplex housing proposed. - b.
+That the Special Use will not be injurious to the use and enjoyment of other property in the immediate vicinity for the purposes already permitted, nor substantially diminish and impair property values within the neighborhood; - Residential housing surrounds the development.
+A residential development is less intense than the originally planned "big box" commercial development. - c.
+That the establishment of the Special Use will not impede the normal and orderly development and improvement of surrounding property for uses permitted in the district; - The remaining land has been planned in concept for reasonably expected commercial uses.
+The commercial and residential developments have been planned together. - d.
+That adequate utilities, access roads, drainage, and/or other necessary facilities have been or are being provided; - There is adequate roadways, utilities, and drainage existing around the site and proposed throughout in the new development. - e.
+That adequate measures have been or will be taken to provide ingress and egress so designed as to minimize traffic congestion in the public streets; - The ingress and egress access points have been reviewed by the Village Engineer for their best placement on the site and for overall traffic flow for the area. - f.
 That the Special Use shall, in all other respects, conform to the applicable regulations of the district in which it is located, except as such regulations may in each instance be modified by the Village Board pursuant to the recommendation of the Plan Commission.
 The Village Board shall impose such conditions and restrictions upon the premises benefited by a Special Use Permit as may be necessary to ensure compliance with the above standards, to reduce or minimize the effect of such permit upon other properties in the neighborhood, and to better carry out the general intent of this Ordinance.
-Failure to comply with such conditions or restrictions shall constitute a violation of this Ordinance; and - g.
-The extent to which the Special Use contributes directly or indirectly to the economic development of the community as a whole.
+Failure to comply with such conditions or restrictions shall constitute a violation of this Ordinance; and - The buildings will comply with all other code requirements of the Village not covered by an Exception to the Zoning Ordinance indicated in the PUD documents and plans. - g.
+The extent to which the Special Use contributes directly or indirectly to the economic development of the community as a whole. - The development will add additional residents that help support surrounding businesses and add additional property taxes where the vacant land currently provides very little.